Justleraning/Question_Paper_Generater/README.md

 ### Question Paper Generator

-this a website for generating question for teacher and higher authority to check there
+this a website for generating question for teacher and higher authority to check there work.